ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 ### (Alert) Windows BitLocker is enabled

-If your device has Windows BitLocker Drive Encryption enabled then Ubuntu will not be able to gather the drive information it needs to install Ubuntu safely alongside Windows.
+If your device has Windows BitLocker Drive Encryption enabled, the installer can't access the encrypted Windows installation.
+Because of that, it can't install Ubuntu safely alongside Windows.

-If this is the case, you will get a prompt to disable BitLocker in Windows before restarting the Ubuntu installer.

 <!--
 If the installer detects BitLocker, it points you to the help.ubuntu.com/bitlocker URL.